 Packing essentials: Due to Sri Lanka’s tropical climate, light fabric clothing is your best option.
 You are also advised to take, sun cream, sunglasses and a sun hat.
 It’s also worth packing mosquito repellent, as well as light, waterproof walking shoes if you plan to explore the mountains.

-The one thing that Sri Lanka is world renowned for above all else is its dazzling beaches.
+The one thing that Sri Lanka is known for above all else is its dazzling beaches.
 The south coast, especially, has a host of spectacular white and golden sand beaches that are as beautiful and serene as anywhere in the world.
-Tangala, Unawatuna and Mirissa are all fabulous embodiments of what you’d expect from an Indian Ocean paradise.
-Sri Lanka is uncrowded compared to most destinations of comparative coastal splendour, so a relaxing spot under the sun and listening to the delicate surf should not be too difficult to find.

 While on the island it’s an absolute must you sample the local cuisine.
 An island so rich in spices is sure to offer dishes bursting with flavour.
 Food is an integral part of the Sri Lankan culture and is something they take tremendous pride in, resulting in uniformly great food throughout the island.

 For more information on Sri Lanka holidays, call Destination 2 on 01244 957 714 and speak with one of our friendly and knowledgeable travel experts.